No. 1 Iga Swiatek exits Australian Open in a 3rd-round loss to Czech teenager Linda Noskova

-Swiatek beat 2020 Australian Open champion Sofia Kenin and 2022 finalist Danielle Collins in the first two rounds.
+Swiatek beat 2020 Australian Open champion Sofia Kenin in the first round and had to rally from 4-1 down in the third to overcome 2022 finalist Danielle Collins in the second.

-But after taking the first set against her 19-year-old Czech opponent, she struggled for rhythm.
+But after taking the first set against her Czech opponent, she struggled for rhythm.
+The decisive break was in the seventh game of the third set, with two forehand errors costing Swiatek the game.

-After saving breakpoint in the seventh game of the second set, Noskova won 11 of the next 12 points to level the match at one set apiece.

-Noskova continued to pound away and got the decisive break in the seventh game of the third set.

-Swiatek held at love in the penultimate game and made her rival serve it out, then jumped to 0-30 lead in the 10th game.
+Two games later, she held at love and forced her rival serve it out, then jumped to 0-30 lead in the 10th game.

-But Noskova remained calm, winning the next four points to finish it off quickly.
-She earned match point with an ace and sealed it when Swiatek sent a forehand long.
+But Noskova won the the next four points to finish it off quickly, including an ace to set up match point.
+She'll next play Wimbledon semifinalist Elina Svitolina.

-Defending champion Aryna Sabalenka, seeded second, U.S. Open champion Coco Gauff, seeded fourth, and No. 9 Barbora Krejcikova are all on the opposite side of the draw.
+Defending champion Aryna Sabalenka, seeded second, U.S. Open champion Coco Gauff, seeded fourth, and No. 9 Barbora Krejcikova are all on the opposite half.

-The men's draw remains stacked, with No. 2 Carlos Alcaraz and No. 3 Daniil Medvedev having straight-set wins Saturday to reach the fourth round.
+The men's draw remains stacked, with No. 2 Carlos Alcaraz, No. 3 Daniil Medvedev and No. 6 Alexander Zverev having straight-set wins Saturday to reach the fourth round.
 Top-ranked Novak Djokovic, No. 4 Jannik Sinner and No. 5 Andrey Rublev already reached the last 16 on the top half of the draw.

 Medvedev beat Felix Auger-Aliassime 6-3, 6-4, 6-3 and finished 2 1/2 hours before midnight local time.
 His second-round match finished close to 4 a.m.
 Friday.